WinVector/Examples/versioning_data/Please_Version_Data.md

     color='Blue',
     alpha=0.5,
     linetype=2) +
-  ggtitle(paste(
-    'properly using non-corrected data\npopcorn sales, actual as points, predited as lines, monthly mean as dashed\ntrain R-Squared: ', sprintf('%.2f', train_est_R2)))
+  ggtitle("Properly Using Non-corrected data\npopcorn sales: actual as points, predicted as lines, monthly mean as dashed",
+          subtitle=subtitle)
 ```

 ![](Please_Version_Data_files/figure-gfm/unnamed-chunk-11-1.png)<!-- -->

-Note: using the estimated attendance to train (instead of actual) gives
+Using the estimated attendance to train (instead of actual) gives a
-a *vastly* inferior R-squared as measured on training data.
-However,
+*vastly* inferior R-squared as measured on training data.
+However, using
-using the estimated attendance (without corrections) gives us a model
+the estimated attendance (without corrections) gives us a model that
-that performs *much* better in the future (which *is* the actual project
+performs *much* better in the future (which *is* the actual project
 goal)!
-The idea is: we expect our model to be applied to rough future
+The idea is that we expect our model to be applied to rough,
-inputs, so we need to train it on such (and not on cleaned up values if
+estimated future inputs, so we need to train it on such estimates, and
-such are not going to be available during application).
-A production
+not on cleaned up values that will not be available during application.
-model must be trained in rough seas.
+A production model must be trained in the same rough seas that it will
+sail in.

 ## Conclusion

 The performance of a model on held-out data is only a proxy measure for
 future model performance.
 In our example we see that the desired
 connection breaks down when there is a data concept-change between the
 training and application periods.
-The fix is: using “as of” data or
+The fix is to use “as of” data or
 bitemporal modeling.

-A common way to achieve a full bitemporal data model is: reversible time
+A common way to achieve a full bitemporal data model is to have
-stamped audit logging on any field edits.
-One keeps additional records
+reversible time stamped audit logging on any field edits.
+One keeps
-of the form “at this time this value was changed from A to B in this
+additional records of the form “at this time this value was changed from
-record.”
-An engineer unfamiliar with how forecasts are applied may not
+A to B in this record.”
+An engineer unfamiliar with how forecasts are
-accept the cost of the audit or roll-back logging.
-So one needs to turn
+applied may not accept the cost of the audit or roll-back logging.
+So
-these engineers into modeling peers and allies.
+one needs to convert these engineers into modeling peers and allies.

 Data users should *insist* on bitemporal data for forecasting
 applications.
 When date or time enter the picture- it is rare that there